 Demographic and Psychographic Analysis

 Demographic and psychographic analysis are the bedrock of understanding the target audience during brand naming research.
-Market segmentation based on age, gender, income, and location reveals crucial insights into consumers’ backgrounds.
+Market segmentation by age, gender, income, and location provides crucial insights into consumers’ backgrounds.
 But true audience resonance requires a deeper exploration of the psychographic – values, interests, lifestyles, and personalities.

 Crafting a name that aligns with the audience’s psychographic profile ensures an emotional connection.
 Such a brand name drives customer satisfaction and elevates the overall customer experience.
 For example, Lululemon taps into the athleisure lifestyle, demonstrating the effectiveness of psychographic-driven naming.